DrafaKiller/TokenParser-dart/README.md

 final phrase = word & (' ' & word).multiple.optional;
 ```

+### Reference, and self-reference

+Reference lexemes are placeholders,
+that when requested to tokenize an input will find the lexeme in the grammar bound to it,
+associated with a name.

 Lexemes can be referenced using the functions `reference(String name)` and `self()`, or `ref(String name)` for short.

 ```dart